-This seems to be Lodge's 'novelist at a crossroads', the British one choosing, in the critic's view, most of the times, the road of the realist novel, the road of the compromise between the fictional and the empirical modes of writing, although admitting that the pressure of skepticism on the esthetic and epistemological premises of traditional realism is so intense that many novelists feel confronted with a choice, the one mentioned above, between the non-fictional novel and the 'fabulation', as Robert Scholes names it, giving as examples Günter Grass, William Burroughs, Thomas Pynchon etc. What professor Lodge recommends, himself having one leg in the boat of criticism and the other in that of literary creation, is that writers take at least the time of hesitation, or, as many already did, built that hesitation within the writing itself, within that 'écriture' to which he attaches the following label: "[t]he novelabout-itself, the trick-novel, the game-novel, the puzzle-novel, the novel that leads the reader (who wishes, naïvely, only to be told what to believe) through a fairground of illusions and deceptions, distorting mirrors and trap-doors that open disconcertingly under his feet, leaving him ultimately not with any simple or reassuring message or meaning but with a paradox about the relation of art to life" (Lodge, 1971: 105).
+Here is Lodge's novelist at a crossroads!
+In what the British one is concerned, he chooses, most of the times, the road of the realist novel, the road to the compromise between the fictional and the empirical modes of writing, although admitting that the pressure of skepticism on the esthetic and epistemological premises of traditional realism is so intense that many novelists feel confronted with a choice, the one mentioned above, between the non-fictional novel and fabulation, as Robert Scholes names it, giving as examples Günter Grass, William Burroughs, Thomas Pynchon etc. What Lodge recommends, himself with a leg in the boat of criticism and one in that of literary creation, is that writers take at least the time of hesitation, or, as many already did, build that hesitation within the écriture itself, to which he attaches the following label:

+[t]he novel-about-itself, the trick-novel, the game-novel, the puzzle-novel, the novel that leads the reader (who wishes, naïvely, only to be told what to believe) through a fairground of illusions and deceptions, distorting mirrors and trap-doors that open disconcertingly under his feet, leaving him ultimately not with any simple or reassuring message or meaning but with a paradox about the relation of art to life.

+(Lodge, 1971: 105)

-Unlike their peers, the American novelists repeatedly approach the issue of the words as a unique system for the translation of reality into fiction in their novels, primarily in the self-reflective ones.
-The process of trespassing ontological barriers is summarized by Bellerophon in Barth's Chimera: "Loosed at last from mortal speech, he turned into written words: Bellerophonic letters afloat between two worlds, forever betraying, in combinations and recombinations, the man they forever represent" (Barth in Toma, 2004: 80).
+Not exactly the same thing happens across the Atlantic.
+American novelists repeatedly approach the issue of the words as a unique system for the translation of reality into fiction in their novels, primarily in the self-reflective ones.
+The process of the trespassing of ontological barriers is summarized by Bellerophon in Barth's Chimera: "Loosed at last from mortal speech, he turned into written words: Bellerophonic letters afloat between two worlds, forever betraying, in combinations and re-combinations, the man they forever represent" (Barth in Toma, 2004: 80).

-This growing fascination with words is part of the similar growing introversion of the postmodernist novel, being yet another mark of the fact that this one is aware of it being an 'invented reality', opposed to the 'real reality'.
-This attitude towards language, its use to attract attention upon itself, not external reality, expresses, as we could expect, the refusal of literature to immortalize the symbols of reality, the loss of confidence in its stable values and the transformation of this loss into a supreme faith.
+This growing fascination with words is part of the similar growing introversion of the postmodernist novel, being yet another mark of the fact that this one is aware of it being an invented reality, opposed to the real reality.
+This attitude towards language, its use to attract attention upon itself, not upon external reality, expresses, as we could expect, the refusal of the literature of our times to immortalize the symbols of reality, the loss of confidence in its stable values and the transformation of this loss into a supreme faith.
 Todd Andrews, the barthian character in The Floating Opera (1956), offers the only possible solution:

 So, reader, should you ever find yourself writing about the world, take care not to nibble at the many tempting symbols she sets squarely in your path, or you'll be baited into saying things you don't mean and offending the people you want most to entertain.
-Develop, if you can, the technique of the pall-bearer and myself: smile, but walk on and say nothing, as though you hadn't noticed (Barth in Toma, 2004: 85).
+Develop, if you can, the technique of the pall-bearer and myself: smile, but walk on and say nothing, as though you hadn't noticed.